The Escape: Chapter Four: The Induction

 If I didn't know she was stressed, I would say she enjoyed that.

-Two months after my father announced his requirement for more grandsons, I stood in front of a crowd of silent teens.
+Two months after my father announced his requirement for more grandsons, I faced a crowd of silent seated teen men.
 The Guardians charged with their training stood at the ends of the pews with fierce, eager expressions.
 It was a swearing in, the last I would see.

 I bowed my head during the prayer, but barely heard a word.
 If everything went to plan, my little family and I would be very far away before the induction next month.